zenorocha/web-log/README.md

   <tr>
     <td>26/07/12</td>
     <td><a href="http://blog.zenorocha.com/post/28106562920/dont-feed-the-trolls">Don't Feed the Trolls</a></td>
-    <td>A blog post talking about the bad things troll people can do and how to handle it.</td>
+    <td>A post published on my personal blog talking about the bad things troll people can do and how to handle it</td>
 	<td>pt-br</td>
     <td>Blog post</td>
   </tr>
   <tr>
     <td>26/07/12</td>
     <td><a href="http://blog.zenorocha.com/post/28082270941/introducing-braziljs-foundation">Introducing BrazilJS Foundation</a></td>
-    <td>A blog post introducing the BrazilJS Foundation</td>
+    <td>A post published on my personal blog introducing the BrazilJS Foundation</td>
 	<td>en</td>
     <td>Blog post</td>
   </tr>